a-nutsalkhanov/a-nutsalkhanov/README.md

 ## Hi 👋 I'm Abdullah

 ### 👨‍💻 About Me
-Frontend Development Student.
+Frontend Development Student
 Currently learning HTML, CSS, and JavaScript.
-Have basic experience with Python.
+Have a solid basic level of Python.

 ### 🛠 Tech Stack
 - HTML